wg-osr/walkerga.github.io/class/fi_githyanki.md

 </details>

 <ins>Starting Equipment</ins><br>
-Any one Silver Weapon, and your choice of a cool Leather Armor, a Grappling Hook with a 60' Rope, or a random [spell scroll](https://saltygoo.github.io/list/spells)
+A Silver Weapon, and your choice of a cool Leather Armor, a Grappling Hook with a 60' Rope, or a random [spell scroll](https://saltygoo.github.io/list/spells)

 <ins>Starting Skills (+5)</ins><br>
 Your choice of Sky-Pirate, Dragon-Rider, Astronavigator, or Astroknight